alastairpatrick/nopy/README.md

 }
 ```

-## API

-There is an API to invoke python programs from JavaScript.
-It sets up the execution environment the same way as nopy.
-The API is not documented but you could refer to the unit tests.

 ## Global installation

 You can install nopy globally so that nopy and npip are on PATH.
 For example: